teofiln/cvnn/cvnn.md

 pipeline for presenting data on the web;
 - Communicated with project managers regarding project planning, development and execution on data related tasks;
-- Provided training for the the team of researchers and updated documentation frequently.
+- Provided training for the team of researchers and updated documentation frequently.

 **Freelance Data Consultancy** - Data Analyst/Engineer